gruposantander/digital-trust-docs/docs/personas.md

 We have prepared a set of personas or user profiles representing the different type of customers you can use for your experiments.

-When login into Digital Trust, use one of the below usernames in lower case and whatever password, the data claims values will represent each of those personas.
+When login into Digital Trust, use one of the below usernames in lower case and whatever password, the data [claims](./claims) values will represent each of those personas.

+You can check the specific details for a persona [here](https://github.com/gruposantander/digital-trust-graphql-stubs/tree/master/people).

 ## Pablo – Starting Out